LuluWalls/Beachballs/README.md

 # Beachballs
-A spinning cursor for Sketchup on windows to indicate that ruby is busy thinking
+A spinning cursor for Sketchup on windows to indicate that ruby is busy thinking.
+This is a demo of functionality that I would like to see Sketchup adopt.
+Please do not install this extension in a production environment.
+It uses verboten methods to control the cursor animation.

 tested SU 8, 2015, and 2017 in Windows 7